satshas/Coffee-Grinder/README.md

 Do not tighten the bolts.
 The space between the top and the bottom part of the chamber should be enough to fit the green polypropilen stripe.<br><br>
 <div align="center"><img src="media/g13.jpg" width="60%"></div>
 <br>
+7. Roll the green polypropilen stripe to form an overlaped cilinder inside the standoffs and fit it to the bottom and top circle pockets.<br><br>
 <div align="center"><img src="media/g14.jpg" width="45%">   <img src="media/g15.jpg" width="45%"></div>
 <br>
+8. Place the overlaped part in the pocket next to the centered bolt in the acrylic disc.<br><br>
 <div align="center"><img src="media/g16.jpg" width="60%"></div>
 <br>
+9. Rotate the formed cylinder so the overlaped part remains behind one of the standoffs.<br><br>
 <div align="center"><img src="media/g17.jpg" width="60%"></div>